evennia/evennia/docs/sphinx/source/wiki/Quirks.rst

 ------------------------------

-If you use the default login system and is trying to use the Web admin to create a new Player account, you need to thread carefully.
-The default login system *requires* the Player object to already have a connected Character object - there is no character creation screen by default.
+If you use the default login system and is trying to use the Web admin to create a new Player account, you need to consider which MULTIPLAYER\_MODE you are in.
+If you are in MULTIPLAYER\_MODE 0 or 1, the login system expects each Player to also have a Character object named the same as the Player - there is no character creation screen by default.
 If using the normal mud login screen, a Character with the same name is automatically created and connected to your Player.
 From the web interface you must do this manually.